victor-dfm/traffic-lights/README.md

     node src/index.js
    ```

-3. Open the file `ìndex.html` in your browser

 ## More things

 The project is structured in different parts, `script` for the functions of initialising and updating